-If your research proposal is of outstanding quality and will contribute to one of the research programmes, it’s possible to write a thesis at your own expense under tutorship of a faculty professor.
+If your research proposal is of outstanding quality and will contribute to one of the research programmes, it is possible to write a thesis at your own expense under tutorship of a faculty professor.
 As an external PhD candidate you are not officially a VU Amsterdam employee or student.
-The process of earning a PhD degree takes four years and consists of conducting research and writing a dissertation independently.

 External PhDs candidates undertake a PhD at VU Amsterdam with a (foreign) funding or scholarship scheme, or are self funded professionals or students.